AI Plagiarism: How To Check if AI Wrote This?

 • Double-check the end result by testing it with an AI detector such as Undetectable AI.

-• Use an AI humanizer (also offered by Undetectable AI) to automatically rephrase the content.
+• Use Humanize AI (also offered by Undetectable AI) to automatically rephrase the content.
 This has less AI detection likelihood than manually rephrasing it according to this study.

 The previous study ‘Will ChatGPT Get You Caught?’ used well-researched tools such as: